chadrik/types-PySide/README.md

-This project has moved to https://github.com/LumaPictures/cg-stubs
+# This project has moved

-# Type stubs for PySide2 (and soon PySide6)

-The most accurate type stubs for PySide!
-They have been tested using `mypy` on a code base with many thousands of lines of PySide code.
+It has been combined with other typing efforts in https://github.com/LumaPictures/cg-stubs